 We have opportunities for educators too!
-We award two Hamilton County teachers each year $250 grants to integrate or enhance conservation into their curriculum.
-We also offer environmental education teacher workshops throughout the year in nationally recognized curricula such as Project WET and Project WILD, giving teachers the opportunity to learn and network.
+We award two Hamilton County educators each year $500 grants to integrate or enhance conservation into their curriculum.
+We also offer environmental education teacher workshops throughout the year in nationally recognized curricula such as Project WET and Project WILD, giving rducators the opportunity to learn and network.

 Please browse through our website to see how we can work together to spread a message of conservation to our youth.
 Be sure contact Gwen Roth, Education Specialist, or Sara Fehring, Education Assistant, if you have any questions about programs, contests, resources or are ready to schedule.